Tyson Foods and Perdue Farms face federal probe over possible child labor violations

 A spokesperson for Perdue said the company was "appalled" by the allegations.

-The Times' account included details of a 14-year-old boy maimed while cleaning a conveyor belt in a deboning area at a Perdue slaughterhouse in rural Virginia.
+The Times' account included details of a 14-year-old boy who was maimed while cleaning a conveyor belt in a deboning area at a Perdue slaughterhouse in rural Virginia.
+The eighth grader was among thousands of Mexican and Central American children who have crossed the border on their own to work in dangerous jobs.

 "Tyson Foods has not been made aware of any investigation, and therefore, cannot comment," a spokesperson for the Springdale, Arkansas-based company stated in an email.

-The investigations come six months after the DOL fined one of the nation's biggest sanitation services providers $1.5 million for employing at least 102 kids — from 13 to 17 years old — found to be working overnight shifts at 13 meat processing plants in eight states.
+The investigations come six months after the Labor Department fined one of the nation's biggest sanitation services providers $1.5 million for employing more than 100 children — ages 13 to 17 — for overnight shifts at 13 meat processing plants in eight states.
+Federal law prohibits minors from working in meat processing due to the increased risk of injury.

+The Labor Department is also investigating the companies supplying the cleaning crews for Perdue and Tyson in Virginia — Fayette Industrial for the former and QSI, a unit of the Vincit Group, for the latter, according to the Times.

+QSI is willing to "cooperate with any industry investigation," a spokesperson emailed.

 for more features.